charlie1329/Daite/README.md

 ## Process for submitting code
 So I've pre-made the packages so where each team should work is obvious.
 Say for example you've been given the task: "implement a parser for the stored data".

-1. Create a new branch, e.g. 'parser'.
+1. Create a new branch, e.g. `git checkout parser`.
 2. Do yo thang.
-3. When finished, 'git fetch' and then 'git rebase origin/master'
+3. When finished, `git fetch` and then `git rebase origin/master`
 4. Fix any merge conflicts you may now have.
-5. 'git rebase --continue' to make sure there isn't more stuff you need to fix.
+5. `git rebase --continue` to make sure there isn't more stuff you need to fix.
 (Repeat 4-5 as necessary)
-6. 'git checkout master'
+6. `git checkout master`
-7. 'git merge 'parser' (use whatever branch name you chose.
+7. `git merge parser` (use whatever branch name you chose.
-8. 'git status' just to make sure all's cool.
+8. `git status` just to make sure all's cool.
-9. 'git push'
+9. `git push`

 This way we can always ensure that the master branch will ALWAYS compile.
 It's really difficult for everyone if there's broken code on the master branch xo